-- 1 Press UP or DOWN to view the performance glance. - 2 Press START to view glance details. - 3 Press UP or DOWN to view your FTP estimate.
+- 1 From the watch face, press O to view the performance glance.

+- 2 Press

+- 3 Press or to view your FTP estimate.

 Your FTP estimate appears as a value measured in watts per kilogram, your power output in watts, and a position on the color gauge.